 Bison is the scientific name for buffalo.
 At one time an estimated 70 million bison roamed North America.
 Unregulated killing of bison led to the many millions of animals being reduced to no more than 1,500 in the mid to late 1800s.
 Legal protection of bison, the establishment of preserves and individual ranches raising animals have restored the bison to greater than 350,000 animals.
 Bison are raised primarily for their meat and hides.
 There are approximately 12,000 head of bison in North Dakota.

-There are approximately 75 licensed dairy herds in North Dakota that produce more than 40 million gallons of milk annually.
+There are approximately 63 licensed dairy herds in North Dakota that produce around 40 million gallons of milk annually.
 The state has two facilities that process one or more dairy products.
 It takes just 48 hours for milk to travel from the farm to a retail outlet/store.